-When you’re working on a project involving woodworking, aside from expertise and skill set, you need essential tools.
+When you’re working on a project involving woodworking, aside from expertise and skill set, you need essential power tools.
 The skills and tools are like two faces of a coin, if you have only one of these two, it’s worthless.
-You necessarily don't need to be a professional to ace woodworking.
-If you've got the required knowledge and good tools beforehand like the best jointers in 2021, you can easily excel in your woodwork.
+You don’t need to be a professional to ace woodworking.
+If you’ve got the required knowledge and good tools beforehand like the best jointers in 2023, you can easily excel in your woodwork.

-The base of this jointer is totally closed, and it helps protect the cutter head and motor from accumulating dust.
+The base of this jointer planer is totally closed, and it helps protect the cutter head and motor from accumulating dust.
 The closed part protects you from injury as well.
 The benefit of this sort of jointer is that the sturdy and substantial foundation retrofits as a shock absorption unit.
 It can also shave wood anywhere from 6 inches to 16 inches.

 The motor of such jointers is exposed to the outside and provides almost no safety measures or shock absorption.
 They also tend to be noisier than their closed-type siblings.